Armenian armed forces violate ceasefire 30 times throughout the day

 Baku.
-20 November.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 30 times throughout the day, using large-caliber machine guns, Report informs citing the press service of the Defense Ministry of Azerbaijan.
+26 October.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 30 times throughout the day, Report informs citing the press service of the Defense Ministry of Azerbaijan.

-Armenian armed forces, located on nameless hills in Ijevan region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Bala Jafarli village of Gazakh region, in Zamanly village and on nameless hills in Gadabay region.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh village of Terter region, Bash Garvand Kangarli, Yusifjanly, Marzili villages of Aghdam region, Gobu Dilagharda, Garvand, Ashaghy Seyidahmadli, Kurdlar villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Javahirli, Seyidli, Marzili villages of Aghdam region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Ashaghy Seyidahmadli, Gorgan, villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavend regions.

 News DepartmentNews Author